auroraaawhatttt/inteaeaversion/Inteaea.md

 # Inteaea Status

-Inteaea is currently in it's beta, I promise you, it will come out soon, just don't rush me.
+Inteaea is currently in it's beta, you can install it with ".t add inteaea3 {eval:{text:https://auroraaawhattt.github.io/inteaea.html }}" via the NotSoBot bot.